earth2observe/downscaling-tools/doc/evaporation.rst

 =====================

+The tools assume you have a digital elevation model for your area.
+This file should be in a GDAL supported format (preferably GTiff).

++ Optionally, first run the e2o_radiation script.
+This will generate Clear-Sky radiation maps for each day of the year (four maps per day).
+These maps can be used by the e2o_calculateEvaportion script to downscalle reference ET
++ Next run the e2o_calculateEvaporation script.
+This will calculate downscaled ET based on a local DEM for the priod you specify in the .ini file

+See the documentation per module for more information.

 Introduction
 ------------

 In general evaporation amounts are determined for about 90% by radiation input.
 Radiation at the earth’s surface is determined by